org-trello/org-trello/README.md

 ## 0.2.9

-From 0.2.9 onward, the property "orgtrello-id" from the checkbox (checklists, items) will be hidden.
+For information, from 0.2.9 onward, the property "orgtrello-id" from the checkbox (checklists, items) will be hidden.
-You should not have to do anything.

 *Note*
 - Upon activating org-trello minor mode, all existing checkbox will be migrated and should disappear before your eyes.